 Online counselling offers more choice

 Online counselling now offers clients greater choice.
 How an individual or couple fit counselling sessions into their daily lives is now much more flexible.
 For some there might be aspects of in-person or telephone counselling that do not appeal.
-By contrast options such as therapy via interactive online chat or video calling can alleviate some concerns.
+By contrast options such as therapy via video calling can alleviate some concerns.

 From a practical perspective, online counselling offers an alternative where traditional counselling settings are not practical.
 For example fitting in-person therapy appointments around childcare can make it all but impossible to attend.
 Online counselling offers a realistic alternative.